-From April 2016 radical changes to the way in which interest is paid to savers by banks and building societies mean that this interest is no longer paid with tax deducted at source.
-Instead for many their savings income is covered by the Savings Allowance.
+For many savers, using banks and building societies, their interest income is covered by the Savings Allowance.
 Make sure you read the guidance on this issue covered in the 'tax rates and allowances' section on page 4.

 Many of us, including children, the retired and working people, will have savings accounts of one sort or another and many might also have shares from which income arises in the form of dividends.
-The way in which dividends are taxed has also changed, with individuals benefitting from a Dividend Allowance.
-Strategies may need reviewing to maximise income and minimise income tax.
+The Dividend Allowance may cover the total amount of dividends received so they are taxable at 0%.
+However the allowance is reduced for 2018/19 so strategies may need reviewing to maximise income and minimise income tax.